 Activity Logs collate Git actions, outputs information chronologically, and displays activity history indefinitely.

-The Applications tab in Activity Logs contains messages about actions made in the GitKraken application.
-Discover events from your GitKraken instance such as: project creation, clearing SSH, setting global gitconfig, etc.
+The Applications tab in Activity Logs contains messages about actions made in GitKraken Client application.
+Discover events from your GitKraken Client instance such as: project creation, clearing SSH, setting global gitconfig, etc.